gen-tools/GamepadTest/replit.md

 You should see rendered React components inside the root div, not an empty div.

 ## Recent Changes

+### November 19, 2025 - SSR Fixes for Tester Pages
+- Fixed SSR compatibility issues in all hardware tester pages
+- Added SSR-safe guards for browser APIs in GamepadTester, GpuTester, MicTester, and MidiTester
+- Wrapped navigator, window, and Web API calls with `typeof` checks to prevent SSR errors
+- Fixed TypeScript error in MidiTester (added baseFreq to oscillator type)
+- Verified all tester pages render correctly without SSR crashes
+- Production build completes successfully with both client and server bundles

 ### November 17, 2025 - Full SSR Implementation
 - Created `client/entry-server.tsx` as dedicated SSR entry point